 Limited Operation Study

-In the event that a generation facility’s associated RNU(s) are not reasonably expected to be In-Service prior to the Commercial Operation Date, the Interconnection Customer can request and fund a Limited Operation Study (“LOS”) in accordance with Article 5.9 of the GIA.
+In the event that a generation facility’s associated RNU(s) are not reasonably expected to be In-Service prior to the COD, the Interconnection Customer can request and fund a Limited Operation Study (“LOS”) in accordance with Article 5.9 of the GIA.
 The LOS will determine the extent to which the generating facility can generate without the RNU(s) being In-Service.
 The CAISO will accept requests for an LOS no earlier than 5 months prior to the Generating Facility’s Initial Synchronization.
 If the Generating Facility is proposing to make other changes then an MMA will be required.

-Interconnection Customers may request a LOS by emailing QueueManagement@caiso.com and will be responsible for the actual costs incurred for the LOS.
+Interconnection Customers may request an LOS by emailing QueueManagement@caiso.com and will be responsible for the actual costs incurred for the LOS.
 A $10,000 study deposit is required.
 Upon receipt of the request, the CAISO will coordinate a discussion of the RNU(s) that are delayed among the Interconnection Customer, the Participating TO, and the CAISO to determine the correct assumptions for the study.
 The CAISO and Participating TO will develop a draft study plan that identifies the scope and assumptions including test schedule for the generating facility, and the schedule for the study.
 The study scope and assumptions will be mutually agreed upon by the Interconnection Customer, Participating TO, and CAISO prior to the start of work.
 The Interconnection Customer will receive invoices from the CAISO that list study expenses incurred and corresponding amounts due.
 The Interconnection Customer shall pay all invoices within thirty (30) calendar days.

-In addition, if the testing of the generating facility is delayed due to delays in RNUs, the Interconnection Customer should notify the CAISO by emailing QueueManagement@caiso.com so that we can determine if an operating study similar to the LOS would be beneficial to establishing testing opportunities and limitations.
+In addition, if the testing of the generating facility is delayed due to delays in RNUs, the Interconnection Customer should notify the CAISO by emailing QueueManagement@caiso.com so that the CAISO can determine if an operating study similar to the LOS would be beneficial to establishing testing opportunities and limitations.
 If it is determined that an operating study would be informative, then the process described above for the LOS deposit and study plan will be used.

 Use of the LOS Deposit

 The CAISO deposits all LOS deposits into an interest-bearing account at a bank or financial institution designated by the CAISO.
 The LOS deposit is applied to pay for prudent costs incurred by the CAISO, the Participating TOs, or third parties working at the direction of the CAISO or Participating TOs, as applicable, to perform and administer the LOS and to meet and otherwise communicate with Interconnection Customers with respect to their projects.
 The CAISO will create a separate work order number for each LOS in order to correctly track the actual costs.
 Each LOS will be performed under the direction and oversight of the CAISO, although the Participating TO or third parties engaged by the Participating TO may perform certain parts of the study work pursuant to agreement between the CAISO and the Participating TO as to their allocation of responsibilities.
-The CAISO will conduct or cause to be performed the required LOS and any additional assessment the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of the assessment where the Participating TO has specific and non-transferable expertise or data and can conduct the study more efficiently and cost-effectively than the CAISO.bankbe ed
+The CAISO will conduct or cause to be performed the required LOS and any additional assessment the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of the assessment where the Participating TO has specific and non-transferable expertise or data and can conduct the study more efficiently and cost-effectively than the CAISO.
+The Interconnection Customer must specify the purpose of the funds within eighty (80) days of submittal to the CAISO.
+After eighty (80) days the CAISO will contact the bank in order to return the funds to the Interconnection Customer.